laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 ##  Prometheus

 Now we can download prometheus from the [folling page](https://prometheus.io/download).
-We have to follow a similar process as with node exporter to unzip the prometheus server.
+We have to follow a similar process as with node exporter to decompress the prometheus server.

 <img src="images/prometheusextract.png"  />
 <img src="images/prometheusextract2.png"  />